Stillorgan Castle

 & Mahon as being suitable for a family of distinction.

-It was purchased in 1882 by the Brothers of St John of God as a "House of Retreat for
+It was purchased in 1882 by the Brothers of St John of God as a 'House of Retreat for the

-the old and the Invalid" and enlarged using granite from the Dublin mountains near
+old and the Invalid' and enlarged using granite from the Dublin mountains near Stepaside.

-Stepaside.
-A cemetery was opened in 1884.
-It was further enlarged in 1890 when a
+A cemetery was opened on the site in 1884.
+The hospital was further enlarged in 1890

-community wing and chapel were added.
-On the 25th November 1908 it burned to the
+when a community wing and chapel were added.
+On the 25 Nov 1908 the main house

-ground.
-Fire appliances arrived from Blackrock, Tara Street and Mr Talbot Power of
+burned to the ground.
+Fire appliances arrived from Blackrock, Tara Street and Sir James

-Leopardstown Park came to their aid with his own fire appliance.
-Offers of help came
+Talbot Power of Leopardstown Park came to their aid with his own fire appliance.
+Offers

-rolling in from various local owners to help, including Dr Peacocke and Marcus
+of help were forthcoming from various local landowners including Dr Peacocke and Marcus

 Goodbody of Obelisk Park.
-The fire was thought to have started by a spark from a
+The fire was thought to have been started by a spark from a

 chimney which ignited the clock tower.
 By 1911 a new building had emerged from the

 ashes, little survived the fire and what did survive was subsequently damaged.
-However
+The largest

-the largest of the three eagles survived and was restored, and is now situated close to the
+of the roof eagles survived, was restored, and is now situated close to the church.
+Another

-new Dual Carriageway.
-The gatelodge and swimming pool were demolished and the railings
+the new dual carriageway.
+The gatelodge and swimming pool were demolished and the

-were moved to St John of God Islandbridge.
-A semi circular drive was installed at this point.
+railings were moved to St John of God Islandbridge and a semi circular drive was installed.

 YEAR BUILT circa 1820